What Makes Pumpkins Unique?

-Though it has a less robust outer layer than other squash varieties, pumpkins are still packed full of vitamins and minerals, including iron, potassium, magnesium, vitamin C, protein and fibre to your plate.
+Though it has a less robust outer layer than other squash varieties, pumpkins are still packed full of vitamins and minerals, including iron, potassium, magnesium, vitamin C, protein and fibre.
 Some of the main differences between pumpkins and other squashes include:

 - Pumpkins look very different.